-Notwithstanding the above and despite a second challenging year arising from the ongoing limitations due to Covid 19, the council and its diligent clerk have continued to maintain good standards of governance throughout the year.
-I am pleased to be able to report that having tested all the aspects of the council's internal controls that I am required to consider, based on the information made available to me I am satisfied that in all significant respects, the internal control objectives were achieved throughout the financial year to a standard adequate to meet the council's needs.
+I noted that the council continues to deliver good standards of governance and compliance and I am pleased to be able to report that having tested all the aspects of the council's internal controls I am required to consider, based on the information made available to me I am satisfied that in all significant respects, the internal control objectives were achieved throughout the financial year to a standard adequate to meet the council's needs.
 Accordingly, I have completed and signed off the Annual Internal Audit Report as required.